digital-asset/cn-quickstart/README.md

 ### User Guides

-There are user guides intended to provide an engineering handover to teams using the Canton Network Quickstart to bootstrap their project.
+The following user guides provide an engineering handover to teams using the Canton Network Quickstart to bootstrap their project.

 - [Project Structure](docs/guide/ProjectStructureGuide-20250212.pdf)